DinieJaya141/tutorial/README.md

 - user can now change password
 - user can now delete their account
 - added error controller for non-existent pages (404)
+- added validation to ensure no usernames are duplicate
 - miscellaneous changes (changed how users are redirected when accessing non-authorized pages, set fields to 'required' thus removing the need of an additional 'if' case, etc.)

 - - - - -